andrei-rusu/contact-tracing-model/README.md

 ## whether alternative averages which have no early stopped iterations are to be computed
 'avg_without_earlystop': False,
 ## an id for the experiment to be used by the logging folder structure
+# if ends with '/', the date will be appended to the end of the path
 'exp_id': 'default_id',

 #### Drawing- and printing-related parameters: